 Updates to our licensing system

-We’re in the process of improving the licensing experience for our products, gradually rolling out updates across our product range (you can check the latest list of supported products here).
-The drive for these improvements is to give our customers more control over how they manage their licenses.
+We’re in the process of improving the licensing experience for our products, gradually rolling out updates across our product range (you can check the latest list of supported products).
+The aim of these improvements is to give our customers more control over how they manage their licenses.

-As an end user of a Redgate product, the most obvious change you'll see is when you’re prompted to login with a Redgate ID when you activate a product.
+As an end user of a Redgate product, you'll see the most obvious change when you’re prompted to log in with a Redgate ID during product activation.

-As the license owner (normally the person who purchased the product), you’ll see a list of these identified users against the product when you login to the My Products page on the Redgate website.
-In addition to seeing who’s actually using the licenses, you’ll also be able to remotely deactivate those identified users (for example if a person has left the company, or the license needs to be freed up for someone else to use).
+As the license owner (normally the person who purchased the product) or a license admin, you’ll now see a list of identified users against the product when you log in to the My Products page on the Redgate website.
+As well as seeing who’s actually using the licenses, you’ll also be able to remotely deactivate those identified users (for example if a person has left the company, or if the license needs to be freed up for someone else to use).

 When you install most Redgate products (apart from free ones), you have a trial period to evaluate them without purchase.
 Trial periods vary from 14 to 28 days depending on the product.

 If you need more time to evaluate a product, email email@example.com.

 Managing your licenses

 If you've purchased Redgate products, you can log in to the Redgate website to manage your product licenses.
 You'll need to log in with the email address and password you provided when you purchased the product.

 After you log in, you can view details of every product you've purchased, including the number of licenses and serial numbers for each product.